YahorDubrouski/ai-tools/documentation/prompting-technics-2/PROMPTING_TECHNICS.md

 end

 subgraph Retrieval_and_Augmentation
-U2[💬 New Query - 'Add visualizations to the answer'] --> E2[🧩 Text Embeddings - Convert text to vectors] E2 -->|🔎 Semantic Search| V
+U2[💬 New Query - 'Add visualizations to the answer with vector db'] --> E2[🧩 Text Embeddings - Convert text to vectors] E2 -->|🔎 Semantic Search| V
 V --> C[📚 Top-K Similar Contexts - e.g. previous query 'What is vector database'] C --> P[🧱 Augmented Prompt - Combine new query with retrieved context]